-No crew member may be on a race boat while it is in the water under power unless an emergency requires assistance.
+No crew member may be on a race boat while it is in the water under power unless an emergency requiresassistance.
 Failure to comply with this rule will result with the driver earning two yellow cards.
+Due to size of some boats the only allowable exception is for launching or docking purposes.
+Any boat with crew on it for this specific reason must be off plane.